floooh/chips/README.md

 ### MOS 6569 VIC-II for PAL-B (chips/m6569.h)

-MOS Technology 6569 Video Interface Chip VIC-II
+MOS Technology 6569 Video Interface Chip VIC-II (FIXME: needs more info)

-(Work In Progress)
+### MOS 6581 SID (chips/m6581.h)

+The C64 sound chip (FIXME: needs more info)

+### AM40010 Amstrad CPC Gate Array Emulation (chips/am40010.h)

+This emulated the Amstrad CPC gate array chip, and also integrates the PAL chip for bankswitching in the 6128.

+### UPD765 Floppy Disc Controller (chips/upd765.h)

+This is a basic emulation of the UPD765 floppy controller.
+Currently only features required by the Amstrad CPC are implemented.

 ## Helper Code